Best daily deals

 Christian Thomas / SoundGuys

 Audeze has been a major player in the headphone sphere since 2008.
 Initially, the company repurposed flexible circuit materials designed by NASA for use in their prototype headphones.
 Nowadays though, Audeze is recognized as one of the best manufacturers of gaming headsets.
 The Audeze Maxwell is one of the most feature-rich, platform-agnostic planar magnet headsets that money can buy.
 With industry-leading sound quality, a tranche of connectivity options, and a comprehensive companion app, the Audeze Maxwell is the best choice for those who can afford it.
-With two years since the headset launched, will Audeze bring the Maxwell 2 to fruition?
+Two years have passed since the headset launched.
+Will Audeze bring the Maxwell 2 to fruition?

 A padded headband